noDiego/whatsapp-claude-gpt/README.md

 npm run start
 ```
 Upon startup, the bot will display a QR code in the terminal.
 Scan this QR code using the WhatsApp application on your mobile phone to link the bot to your WhatsApp account.

+#### Note About WhatsApp Number:
+The phone number associated with the WhatsApp account that scans the QR code will be the one sending all automated responses.
+If you want to maintain a separate bot account, it is recommended to:

+- Use a different phone number than your personal one
+- Install WhatsApp using that different number
+- Use that WhatsApp instance to scan the QR code

+This way, your personal WhatsApp account remains separate from the bot's activities, and you can interact with the bot just like any other contact.

 ## Using Commands